Last Updated on

 4. Proper Development

 Beans, like kidney beans, are a high source of folate, which can help foster the growth of red blood cells in babies, thereby encouraging the normal development and functioning of the vital organs.
 Babies also require folate for the healthy progression of their brain.

 5. Improve Metabolism

 Beans, like black beans, are teeming with antioxidants, like alkaloids, flavonoids, and anthocyanin, which can help destroy the free radicals generated during metabolism in a baby’s body.
 Neutralising the free radicals is vital as they can harm the body’s cells, and at times, even the DNA.

 6. Help in Proper Bowel Movement

-Beans contain high amounts of dietary fibre which can contribute to regulating a baby’s bowel movements and prevent digestive issues, like constipation and bloating.
-Healthy bowel movements may help boost a baby’s appetite.
+Beans contain high amounts of dietary fibre, which can contribute to regulating a baby’s bowel movements and preventing digestive issues, like constipation.
 Dietary fibre also plays an important role in flushing impurities out of the large intestine and thus, defending the baby’s body against diseases.
-Kidney beans or rajma is a bean that is rich in fibre.
+However, serve beans in small amounts, or they may cause gas and bloating.

 7. Muscle Formation

 Beans, like soybean, have high amounts of protein which can help in muscle growth.
 This becomes even more important for those parents who don’t wish to give their children meat.